NREL/BUTTER-Clarifier/Readme.md

 ## Contributing and Roadmap

-The vision for this codebase is to collect algorithms for explainable artificial intelliegnce (XAI) in a single framework that is easy to read and expand upon.
-We call XAI algorithms "metrics", which are implemented as python functions.
-Callbacks and any other connector code is provided as necessary to make these metrics more easily usable.
-This project is based on Keras / Tensorflow, although it would be interesting to try and support multiple backends one day.
 Some places where this codebase could be improved include:
 - Adding more metrics.
 - Adding more comprehensive tests.
 - Improving the documentation and generating a documentation website.